TanmayMudgal619/get_apps/README.md

 For now I'm not very consistent with the way I make change but soon there will a defined way to make changes in this repo.

 ## TODO
-- [ ] Add more details regarding apps, such as their version.
+- [ ] Add comments to make the documentation better.
 - [ ] Valid Test Cases.
 - [ ] How about supporting other platforms too?
 - [ ] Adding a stream method to continuously listen all apps rather then fetching them again manually on add/remove events.
+- [x] Add more details regarding apps, such as their version.
 - [x] `init` should be called automatically if hasn't been called before, rather than showing an error.

 ## Usage